ibm-ecosystem-engineering/Watson-NLP/readme.md

 # Self-Serve Assets for Embed using Watson NLP

-[Assets/Accelerators for Watson NLP](https://github.com/ibm-build-labs/Watson-NLP) (this repo) contains self-serve notebooks and documentation how to create build NLP models using Watson NLP library, how to deploy Watson NLP containers and how to access them from custom applications.
+[Assets/Accelerators for Watson NLP](https://github.com/ibm-build-labs/Watson-NLP) (this repo) contains self-serve notebooks and documentation on how to create NLP models using Watson NLP library, how to serve Watson NLP models, and how to make inference requests from custom applications.
 With an IBM Cloud account a full production sample can be deployed in roughly one hour.

 🔴 IMPORTANT: At this point this functionality is experimental only and subject to change.

 Key Technologies:
-* [IBM Watson NLP](https://ibmdocs-test.mybluemix.net/docs/en/watson-libraries?topic=watson-natural-language-processing-home) (Natural Language Processing) comes with a wide variety of text processing functions, such as emotion analysis and topic modeling.
+* [IBM Watson NLP](https://ibmdocs-test.mybluemix.net/docs/en/watson-libraries?topic=watson-natural-language-processing-home) (Natural Language Processing) comes with a wide variety of text processing capabilities, such as emotion analysis and topic modeling.
 Watson NLP is built on top of the best AI open source software.
 Additionally it provides stable and supported interfaces, it handles a wide range of languages and its quality is enterprise proven.
-The cloud-native Watson NLP containers can be deployed on various Kubernetes based platforms.
+The cloud-native Watson NLP containers can be deployed on various Kubernetes-based platforms.

 ## Outline